jueves, 12 de septiembre de 2024

 WHAT ARE THE TREATMENT RECOMMENDATIONS?

 Treatment of chronic venous disease (CVD) should focus on treating venous hypertension and reducing the endothelial damage and inflammation that results from it.
 Venous problems can be corrected with lifestyle changes, and with conservative medical and surgical interventions.
-Medications, compression therapy and exercise can improve the condition, but sometimes venous problems require more intensive treatment to restore vein health and functionality.
+Medications, compression therapy, and exercise can improve the condition, but sometimes venous problems require more intensive treatment to restore vein health and functionality.

-Venoactive drugs (VADs) , also called phlebotonics, are a heterogeneous group of synthetic or plant-derived drugs.
+Venoactive drugs (VADs), also called phlebotonics, are a heterogeneous group of synthetic or plant-derived drugs.
 Clinical trials have demonstrated their effects on edema (C3) as well as in alleviating venous symptoms (heavy legs, leg pain, swelling, cramps, burning, itching...) at all stages (C0s-C6s) of chronic venous disease (CVD).
 Numerous studies have also shown that they promote the healing of venous ulcers in combination with compression therapy, making these drugs an essential component in the treatment of these patients.

-Compression therapy (CT) is an established treatment method in chronic venous disease.
+Compression therapy (CT) is an established treatment method for chronic venous disease.
 Compression therapy works by exerting external pressure on the lower extremities and preventing gravity from affecting venous flow.
 The aim of compression therapy is to prevent an increase in intraluminal venous pressure to reduce vascular wall tension.
-Compression therapy helps to increase blood circulation in the lower legs, ankles and feet.
+Compression therapy helps to increase blood circulation in the lower legs, ankles, and feet.
 It is an effective treatment for pain and swelling caused by conditions associated with poor circulation, such as chronic venous insufficiency and varicose veins.

 WHAT IS THE CURRENT SITUATION IN MANY COUNTRIES FOR PATIENTS WITH VENOUS DISEASE?

 Studies show that in many countries knowledge about Chronic Venous Disease (CVD) is not optimal and that many patients are not treated and referred to specialists according to established guidelines, even in the active stage of the disease.
-Furthermore, in some countries patients do not have access to publicly funded medicines, which are labeled as having low therapeutic utility, when this is not supported by current scientific evidence.
+Furthermore, in some countries, patients do not have access to publicly funded medicines labeled as having low therapeutic utility, when this is not supported by current scientific evidence.
 International guidelines exist to help clinicians consider treatment options for CVD and avoid unnecessary disease progression.
 Better knowledge of the disease and appropriate early treatment help to reduce suffering and improve the quality of life of patients, and can also help to reduce the burden on healthcare resources for CVD.

 REFERENCES: